Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Review of Variational Quantum Eigensolver

 \subsection{Derivatives of optimal parameters}

-To calculate the NACs and Berry's phase with the result of the VQE on near-term quantum devices, we also need derivatives of the optimal circuit-parameters $\vec{\theta}^*(\vec{R})$ with respect to the system parameters $\vec{R}$.
+To calculate the NACs with the result of the VQE on near-term quantum devices, we also need derivatives of the optimal circuit-parameters $\vec{\theta}^*(\vec{R})$ with respect to the system parameters $\vec{R}$.
 These derivatives are given by solving equations~\cite{Mitarai2019Derivative}

 where

 simultaneously for $a=1,\ldots,N_\theta$ (with $I,J=1,\ldots,N_x$ fixed).
 Now we use notations as follows: